oracle/fastr/README.md

     The xz package, version 5.2.2 or later
     The curl package, version 7.50.1 or later

 If any of these are missing the GNU R build will fail which will cause the FastR build to fail also.
-If the build fails, more details can be found in `gnur_configure.log` file in the `com.oracle.truffle.r.native/gnur/R-{version}` directory.
+If the build fails, more details can be found in log files in the `libdownloads/R-{version}` directory.
 Note that your system may have existing installations of these packages, possibly in standard system locations, but older versions.
 These must either be upgraded or newer versions installed with the package manager on your system.
 Since different systems use different package managers some of which install packages in directories that are not scanned by default by the C compiler and linker, it may be necessary to inform the build of these locations using the following environment variables: